0531769/Pitcher-Stat-Tracker/README.md

 Trevor Pence - Create abbreviations guide
 Duane Gandelot - Create outline of GUI for everyone to review and provide feedback.
 Will start building GUI with appropriate labels, fields, etc.
-Julius Peterson - // Assist with help guide for filling out form and creating layout of the printable report Jay Lee - //tasks go here
+Julius Peterson - // Assist with help guide for filling out form and creating layout of the printable report Jay Lee - //Create the method for storing and reading data files